 Understanding what is going on will help you figure out what to do.
 Pay attention for these warning signs in your relationship.

 1. Your Partner Seems Disinterested In What You Have To Say

 Whenever you are sharing something that happened during your day or pouring your heart out to your partner, they look slightly bored or even irritated.
 Instead of both of you having an engaging conversation, it is always one-sided.
 You always seem to be trying to build closeness, but your partner is not interested in the least.

 2. They Do Not Share Their Problems Or Worries With You

-You used to be the first person your partner turned to when they were worried or upset or had a bad day.
+You used to be the first person your partner turned to when they were worried, upset, or had a bad day.
 But not anymore.
-In fact, even when you know that something is wrong and question your partner about it, they clam up.
+In fact, even when you know that something is wrong and ask your partner about it, they clam up.
 You are no longer invited into their private life any longer.
 It feels as if your partner no longer wants to be authentic or vulnerable with you.
-You feel more and more like polite strangers than lovers.
+You feel more and more like polite strangers or roommates than lovers.

 4. They Are Not Moved By Your Emotions